Sajjon/BytePattern/README.md

 ) // `.sameIf([.reversedHex])`
 ```

-## `reverseOrderOfUInt64sFromBytes`
+## `reverseOrderOfUInt16/32/64sFromBytes`
-And analogous `reverseOrderOfUInt32sFromBytes` and `reverseOrderOfUInt16sFromBytes`

-Two byte sequences would be identical if one of them were "chunked" into segments of length two, i.e. as if loaded `UInt16` at start of each segment, and then this list of integers were reversed.
+Two byte sequences would be identical if one of them were "chunked" into segments of length 2/4/8, i.e. as if loaded `UInt16`/`UInt32`/`UInt64` at start of each segment, and then this list of integers were reversed, for `reverseOrderOfUInt16sFromBytes`/`reverseOrderOfUInt32sFromBytes`/`reverseOrderOfUInt64sFromBytes`.

 ```swift
 finder.find(